jcorporation/myGPIOd/README.md

 # myGPIOd

-myGPIOd is a small daemon to set modes of Raspberry Pi GPIOs and to call scripts on GPIO events.
+myGPIOd is a small daemon to call scripts on GPIO events.

-It uses the GPIO Sysfs interface from the linux kernel. myGPIOd has no dependencies beside the standard c libraries.
+It is based on the gpiomon tool from [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/about/)

 ## Build Dependencies

 - cmake >= 3.4
+- libgpiod
 - libasan3: for debug builds only

 ## Quick Build Instructions